purescript/documentation/Error-Code-ShadowedName.md

-This error occurs when the name already used earlier.
+This warning occurs when a name was already used earlier.
+Consider renaming the second occurrence of the name, since multiple uses might make it easy to refer to the wrong value.

 For example: